 Determined to bring a new, refined modernity to resortwear former fashion PR Lisa Ispani and costume designer / stylist Zoe Holborough, launched Tallulah & Hope in May 2010.
-Their refusal to bow to holiday wardrobe cliches inspired them to design a collection of versatile pieces with feminine fluid silhouettes in unique, bespoke prints.
-The timeless bird motif representing freedom and peace, features as a signature thread through each season’s print story.
-The label celebrates women at their most joyful, carefree and free-spirited; each piece designed to deliver effortlessly style and subtle glamour whether you’re spending time in sun-soaked climes or the city.
+Their refusal to bow to holiday wardrobe cliches inspired them to design a collection of versatile pieces with feminine fluid silhouettes in unique, bespoke prints and embroidery designs.
+The timeless bird motif representing freedom, features as a signature thread through each season’s print story.
+The label celebrates women at their most joyful, carefree and free-spirited; each piece designed to deliver effortlessly style and insouciant glamour whether you’re spending time in sun-soaked climes or the city.

 ABOUT THE FOUNDERS

 Lisa Ispani and Zoe Stevenson met 10 years ago, when they were introduced by Lisa's husband, entrepreneur Patrick Clayton-Malone.
 At that time Lisa (who had trained in law but abandoned it for the infinitely more alluring world of fashion) was a PR, and Zoe (who studied fine art at Chelsea Art College and St Martins) was a stylist and costume designer.
 They became instant friends, but continued to work independently on various projects.
 Lisa worked for years with Versace among other luxe clients and also helped launch new designers and brands.
 In 2006, she become freelance and worked with her husband’s award-winning restaurant group (now Spiritland) and launched his product design studio.